Indiana County Drug Possession Lawyer Helping People Get Back On Track

 Don’t let the threat of a drug charge impede your future.
 Count on Robert S. Muir, Attorney at Law, to protect your rights and fight the charge.

-What Is the Penalty For Possession Of A Controlled Substance in Indiana County?
+What Is The Penalty For Possession Of A Controlled Substance In Indiana County?

 Penalties for drug-related crimes vary depending on the substance, amount and any prior criminal convictions.
 For misdemeanor possession of a controlled substance or drug paraphernalia, the penalty is up to one year in jail and fines of up to $5,000.
 Felony charges include trafficking, possession with intent to deliver and unlawful manufacturing.
 Fines for felony drug charges can reach $250,000, and you may be sentenced to up to 15 years in jail.